-Since March 2018, NewGen ISS is progressively rolling out across all BSPs.
-As as December 2019, NewGen ISS is live in approximately 100 BSPs, with all markets expected to be migrated during 2020.
+Since March 2018, NewGen ISS has been progressively rolling out across BSPs.
+As of December 2019, NewGen ISS is live in approximately 100 BSPs, with all markets expected to be migrated during 2020.

 NewGen ISS modernizes the BSP through four key features.
 Click on the links to explore.

 IATA is implementing a new agent accreditation framework with three accreditation models that will enable airlines to do business with a greater number of travel agents while simultaneously mitigating risk.